rpda0/reorganizing-shredded-document/README.md

 Take a "shredded" image and organize the pixel strips to produce the original image.
 The modifications to the "extra" algorithm allow it to reorganize groups of pixel strips rather than only single strips.
 This algorithm attempts to minimize differences between adjacent pixels to solve this problem, the same way a human would solve it.

+### Implementation Note
+This algorithm does not solve the problem completely since simulated annealing was not implemented in the interest of runtime.

 ### Execution

 Execute with the python interpreter.
 This project unscrambles pixel slices to generate a whole image that minimizes pixel disagreement between slices.
 The algorithm will not always finish because it may get stuck in a local minimum during the minimization process.